Transocean (RIG) Q3 2017 Results - Earnings Call Transcript

 As many of you know, some wells in the Gulf of Mexico and other deepwater plays around the world, require very heavy casing strings, which in turn necessitate higher hook load capacities.
 These two rigs will be the only rigs in the industry capable of running the heaviest big strings while maintaining spare over-pull capacity.
 These upgrades also position these rigs to be excellent candidates for future 20K conversions.

 While certainly not as exciting as acquisitions, newbuilds, or upgrades, purging some of our older assets remains vital to assembling the strongest fleet in the industry.
-As such, during the third quarter, we announced our intent to remove six additional assets from our fleet, including five ultra-deepwater assets, which we did – deem to be challenged.
+As such, during the third quarter, we announced our intent to remove six additional assets from our fleet, including five ultra-deepwater assets, which we deemed to be challenged.
 This will bring the total number of rigs retired from our fleet since the start of the downturn to 39.
-As previously demonstrated, we will continue to objectively evaluate our assets and we will continue to recycle rigs that, we believe, will struggle to compete as the market recovers.
+As previously demonstrated, we will continue to objectively evaluate our assets, and we will continue to recycle rigs that, we believe, will struggle to compete as the market recovers.

 As a result of these retirements and upon completion of the Songa transaction and the delivery of our two remaining drillships in the shipyard, 40 of our 49 assets, or about 80%, will be either ultra-deepwater or harsh environment floaters with 25 of those being delivered since 2007.
 Additionally when looking specifically at our ultra-deepwater assets, we will own 9 of the 28 most capable drillships in the world.
-And when looking at harsh environment assets, we'll own 6 of the 28 most capable assets in the world.
+And when looking at harsh environment assets, we will own 6 of the 28 most capable assets in the world.

 Through this high grading of our fleet, we are better positioning Transocean for further improvement, including maximizing uptime performance for our customers and reducing the time required to construct a well.
 Regarding uptime, we continue to consistently deliver excellent uptime performance, ranging between 96% and 98%.
 However, we know that there's still more that we can do.
-As such, we recently entered into two additional care (07:41) agreements: one targeting the life extension of the thrusters supplied by Rolls Royce on 14 of our dynamically positioned rigs; and the other focused on improving the uptime on top drive equipment, supplied by (07:54) on 9 of our floaters.
+As such, we recently entered into two additional care agreements: one targeting the life extension of the thrusters supplied by Rolls Royce on 14 of our dynamically positioned rigs; and the other focused on improving the uptime on top drive equipment, supplied by MH Berg (07:54) on nine of our floaters.
 These represent the fourth and fifth care agreements that we've executed with some of our core suppliers, designed to maximize uptime while simultaneously reducing the total cost of ownership over the life of the asset.

 We now have long-term agreements in place that cover BOPs, risers, critical drill floor components, including iron roughnecks, draw-works and top drives and now thrusters.
 These agreements align us around the common objective of improving equipment-related uptime and performance predictability, and ensure reduction in the number and frequency of overhauls, thus driving down and normalizing our maintenance and repair cost over the contract period.